xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 This article guides you through:

 * Understanding the self-healing mechanism
-* Configuring and executing a test with the self-healing feature
+* Configuring and executing a test with the self-healing mode
 * Viewing self-healing insights and replacing broken locators

 We also prepare a sample project for you to try out.
 You can clone or download this sample project from our GitHub repository: [Self-healing sample project](https://github.com/katalon-studio/self-healing-demo#self-healing-sample-project).

+> Learn more with our Katalon Academy course: [Self-Healing Mechanism in Test Automation](https://academy.katalon.com/courses/self-healing-testing/?utm_source=kat_docs&utm_medium=self_healing_tests).

 ## Self-healing mechanism

 With the self-healing enabled, when Katalon Studio fails to find an object with its default locator, Katalon tries other pre-configured locators associated with that object.

-If Katalon Studio finds an object by any of the alternative selectors, the test continues running.
+If Katalon Studio finds an object by any alternative selectors, the test continues running.
 Once the broken object is self-healed, the alternative locator finding the object is used for that particular broken test object for the remaining execution.
-This helps shorten execution time by preventing self-healing from taking place again and again with the same broken object.
+This helps shorten execution time by preventing self-healing happening again and again with the same broken object.

 When the test execution is over, Katalon Studio proposes replacing the broken locator with the locator having found the object.
 Unless Katalon Studio can find the target object, depending on the failure handling option that you have designed, the test execution may stop or keep going.
 To learn more about the failure handling option, see [Failure Handling](https://docs.katalon.com/katalon-studio/docs/failure-handling.html).